Sesame Balls

 How do you fry sesame balls?

 To make them successfully, pay attention to the oil temperature.
 If oil is too hot, it can cause the balls to expand too rapidly and burst.
 First, make sure the oil temperature is around 250°F / 111°C. I recommend using a probe thermometer to make sure since oil can overheat very quickly.
 You can even use that point and shoot thermometer that is sitting in your cabinets from the pandemic.
+If the oil gets too hot, the sesame balls will expand too quickly and burst or burn without getting a chance to cook through.
+Once the oil is at the right temperature, put the sesame balls into the pan and fry them over low heat.
+Cooking them over low heat allows them to cook evenly and prevents them from burning.

 What type of oil can you use to fry sesame balls?